max-kopp/ops-pilot/README.md

 OpsPilot AI is a compact proof-of-concept for an AI-powered operational analytics assistant for logistics branch management.

-The app combines SQLite-based structured retrieval, KPI trend analysis, lightweight anomaly detection, and an LLM-powered chat interface using LangChain and RAG.
+The app combines SQLite-based structured retrieval, KPI trend analysis, lightweight anomaly detection, and an LLM-powered chat interface using LangChain prompts, LCEL chains, and RAG.

 ## What It Does